Meningococcal Vaccine for Meningitis

 Rare side-effects (may affect up to 1 in 1,000 people) include Kawasaki syndrome (a rare condition that mainly affects children under the age of 5 years.
 It is also known as mucocutaneous lymph node syndrome).

-Who should not be immunised?
+Who should not get the meningococcal vaccine?

 - There are very few people who cannot be given meningococcal vaccines.